TJ-Sears/WholeExomeSequencing/README.md

 The data used in these examples is used by in-progress research, and will be released upon publication.
 These graphs are just examples of some of the analysis capabilities of my scripts.
 These examples come from paired tumor/normal tissue biopsies.

+To prepare BAM files for analysis, the [GATK best practices workflow](https://gatk.broadinstitute.org/hc/en-us/articles/360035535912-Data-pre-processing-for-variant-discovery) was used

 ## Example Outputs

 ### VEP Mutation Impact Graph